Proven-Paradox/shaper-system/Handbook.md

 ## Disadvantages
 These are circumstances in combat that leave one in a disadvantage during combat.
 These generally cannot be dismissed through magical means.

-#### Distracted
-Unable to bring fully react to your situation.
-Distracted characters cannot use their Counter action.
-Unless otherwise noted, Distraction lasts until the character in question takes an action.

 #### Flat Footed
 You are not prepared to defend yourself from attacks properly.
 Attacks against you are made at Boon +4.
 Flat Footed characters are also [Distracted](#distracted).
 Unless otherwise noted, you cease being Flat Footed upon taking an action or being successfully struck by a damaging Ability.